 ‘I’ll pick him up today, if you want,’ I add.
 I stare at her back, ribs poking through her thin cotton t-shirt.

 Rose Burberry turns and nods.
-Her lips look like they want to smile yet the vagueness that hangs over her eyes prevents it.
+Her lips look like they want to smile, yet such vagueness hangs over her eyes, preventing it.

 ‘Morning,’ he says chirpily.
 I hate his jovial moods.

-I steady my breath and lace my fingers behind my back, searching out the cupboard door handle.
-When the round, wooden knob nestles perfectly into my palm, I tighten my grip and squeeze the life out of it to ease the tremble in my legs.
+I steady my breath, lace my fingers behind my back, search out the cupboard door handle and when the round, wooden knob nestles perfectly into my palm, I tighten my grip and squeeze the life out of it.
+The tremble in my legs eases just a little.

 As though he’s read my mind, The Creeper leans in closer and inhales deeply, his nose almost brushing the collar of my shirt.
 I slide sideways along the cupboards away from him, snagging my skirt pocket on the handle.
 I wonder if it’s payback for the way I’d seized it moments ago.
-It restrains me, holding me prisoner.
+It restrains me, holding me prisoner as though the two of them have a secret pact.
 The Creeper rests his hand on the fake stone worktop, blocking my only exit.
 His index finger inches towards me, mimicking a lonely caterpillar, and I draw my hand away and hold it to my chest.
 He chuckles to himself and reaches up to pluck a mug from the rack behind me.
 The quiver moves from my legs to my stomach.
 I fight back the urge to pee.

-Rose Burberry hasn’t moved in the slightest since he came in, even after his chuckle turns into a guffaw of childish giggling.
+Rose Burberry hasn’t moved since he came in, even after his chuckle turns into a guffaw of childish giggling.
 The Creeper backs away slowly and plops himself down into the chair with a groan and a huff.

 I unhook my skirt.

-‘I’m going to be late tonight, cupcake,’ The Creeper says, addressing his wife and patting down the sides of his thinning hair, previously slicked back with gel from “Everything’s A Pound”.
-Wide comb marks run down the length of his hair.
-He unbuttons the jacket of his pinstripe navy suit, exposing the usual white shirt and dark blue tie and even though I can’t see under the table, I know his bulbous stomach will be resting heavily on his thighs.
+‘I’m going to be late tonight, cupcake,’ The Creeper says, addressing his wife and patting down the wide comb marks running down the length of his thinning hair.
+He unbuttons the jacket of his pinstripe navy suit, exposing his usual white shirt and dark blue tie and even though I can’t see under the table, I know his bulbous stomach is resting heavily on his thighs.

 ‘Can you leave the key under the milk crate, petal?
 I’ll be back late.’
 He gives me another wink.